Auto-Enrolment Retirement Savings Scheme

 The State will top up contributions in the auto-enrolment scheme at a rate of €1 for every €3 the employee contributes.

-The rate for an employee and an employer will be 1.5% of an annual salary in the first year.
+The rate for both employees and employers will be 1.5% of the annual salary in the first year.
 This will increase to 6% by year 10.

 Rates